tomhiggins/MsgDrop/README.md

 ### msgdrop.ino
--Edit the configuration at the top of the .ino file -Edit the .ino file to mod the page layout and text that will be served up.
+- Edit the configuration at the top of the .ino file
+- Edit the .ino file to mod the page layout and text that will be served up.
--Upload it to your ESP8266.
+- Upload it to your ESP8266.
--Reboot.
+- Reboot.

 ## Current status
--Copied the codebased from Popup-chat
+- Copied the codebased from Popup-chat
--Stripped blinky led and Serial comms to save cycles and power -Moded some of the page text
+- Stripped blinky led and Serial comms to save cycles and power
+- Moded some of the page text

 ## To Do
 - Ability to add urls to connected services